 - Aircraft Wiring & Ground – one wire is connected to the positive terminal and the other to the minus terminal.
 The metal aircraft frame can be used as ground.

-Does a career in Aviation Maintenance interest you?
+Does an entry-level job as an Aviation Maintenance Technician interest you?
 Want to learn the professional skills needed to work in this rewarding career?
 The Aviation Maintenance Programs from MIAT College of Technology provide the hands-on training, practical experience, and industry support it takes to pursue a rewarding technical career.

 To learn more about Aviation Maintenance Programs and to explore if MIAT is right for you, fill out the form on this page.
 Contact us if you are interested in becoming an aviation maintenance technician today!